HF1597

-Task Force on Establishing a Yellow Alert System established, report required, and money appropriated.
+Task Force on Establishing a Yellow Alert System established, and report required.

 Related bill: SF2233